 These are two courses, one-semester-long each, of interactive classroom sessions and small group discussions designed to provide students with a basic understanding of drug actions in order to assure appropriate clinical utilization of pharmacological agents.
 To facilitate study, drugs are organized into classifications according to their primary clinical usage.
 The study of each class of drugs includes the pharmacokinetics, pharmacodynamics, clinical uses and toxicities.
 Each lecture topic is provided with learning objectives that have been developed with reference to the nationally generated learning objectives.
 Small group discussion sessions and a patient-oriented problem-solving presentation are utilized to enhance problem solving and independent learning skills.
 Each exercise includes specific learning objectives.

 PHY 692/694 — Physiology I & II

-These are two courses, one-semester-long each, presented to medical students in their first year.
-The course consists of recorded lectures, In-Class sessions using audience response systems, Self-Directed Learning, Small Group Discussions, Labs, plus examinations (including NBME subject exam in Physiology).
-The content is designed for medical students, but is also a required course for the students in the Master Program in Medical Sciences and the graduate students in the Biomedical Sciences.
-Areas to be covered will include: For Physiology I: cell and muscle, cardiovascular, respiratory, and for Physiology II: renal, acid-base balance, gastrointestinal, endocrinology, and reproduction.
+These are two courses, one semester long each, presented to medical students in their first year.
+The courses consist of recorded lectures, in-class sessions using audience response systems, self-directed learning, small group discussions, and labs.
+The content is designed for medical students.
+Areas covered include cell and muscle, cardiovascular, respiratory, renal, acid-base balance, gastrointestinal, endocrinology, and reproduction.
 Clinical examples that illustrate the physiological principles are given.

 MED 973 — Emergency Medicine – Fourth Year